gethomepage/homepage/CONTRIBUTING.md

 ## Write bug reports with detail, background, and sample configurations

-Homepage includes a lot of configuration options and is often deploying in larger systems.
+Homepage includes a lot of configuration options and is often deployed in larger systems.
 Please include as much information (configurations, deployment method, Docker & API versions, etc) as you can when reporting an issue.

 **Great Bug Reports** tend to have: